sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/adding_contacts.md

     If you choose to add the contacts without assigning them to a list, they exist in the contacts database without any additional context.

 1. Upload your file by dragging it into or clicking the CSV upload area.
-1. Once the CSV has populated, click **Next: Review CSV Upload**.
+1. Once the CSV has populated, click **Next:Custom Fields**.

    A page appears displaying the data from the header row from of the CSV file.
 From the list, you can select a custom field to associate with the data in the column.
 If there isn't a corresponding field, you can add one.
 Only the **Email** field is required to complete the upload.
 Skipped column headers are not uploaded and do not appear as custom fields within an individual contact's profile.

 1. Select **Skip Column** to omit data from the contacts list.
-1. Once you've gone through all of the headers, click **Save Contacts**.
+1. Once you've gone through all of the headers, click **Next:Add Contacts**.

 {% info %}
 After uploading contacts, you can define segments for individual contacts or lists based on specified criteria.
 For more information, see [Lists and Segmentation](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/segmenting_your_contacts.html).